scottjingtt/scottjingtt.github.io/_includes/about/en.md

 </table>

 ### Biography
-I am currently a Ph.D. student at the department of [Electrical and Computer Engineering, Purdue University](https://engineering.purdue.edu/ECE), advised by [Prof. Z. Allan Ding](http://allanding.net/).
+I am currently a Ph.D. student at the department of [Computer Science, Tulane University](https://sse.tulane.edu/cs), advised by [Prof. Z. Allan Ding](http://allanding.net/).
 My research interests lie in machine learning, computer vision, deep learning, and transfer learning.

 ---
 ### News
+- Dec.
+2020 Start my new journey as a **Ph.D.** student at Tulane University, USA
 - Aug.
 2020: I post one paper on Arxiv
 - Aug.
 2020: I get one paper accepted by **WACV 2021**.
 - Jul.
 2020: I get one paper accepted by **ACM MM 2020**.